If you’re visiting Bolivia, chances are, the Salar de Uyuni (aka the Bolivian Salt Flats or Uyuni Salt Flats) is on your must-see list.

 Most guides want you to be happy with your experience; I’ve found that being clear about what we wanted out of our tour was best for everyone.

-What to pack for visiting the Salar de Uyuni
+What should you pack for visiting the Salar de Uyuni?

 To be fully prepared for the Bolivian salt flats, you’ll want to pack the following when visiting the Salar de Uyuni:

-- Sunscreen and a sun hat to block those rays!
+- Sunscreen, lip balm, and a sun hat to block those rays!